eugenetangkj/automated-testing-engine/test_reports/16-handling-extra-variables-error-localizer.md

 There appears to be an inconsistency regarding how the error localizer handles the introduction of extra variables while preserving program semantics.

 ### Program 1
 Consider the following program.
-Related report ID is 1377d379.
+Related Test Report ID is 1377d379.

 ```py
 base_program_string = "def main(y):\n\ty = y + 5\n\treturn y"